 The Austrian Pine is a conifer that is native to Europe.
-It is known for its oval cones, bundled needles (in groups of two), and its dense crown.
+It is known for its oval cones and dense crown.

 |Latin Name||Pinus nigra|